OBaca/jetpack-joyride/README.md

 ## How To Use

-- You need Python and Pygame installed.
+- terminal: pip install -r requirements.txt
-- Run main.py
+- run main.py

 [Back To The Top](#Jetpack-Joyride)